tensorflow/docs/site/en/programmers_guide/threading_and_queues.md

 Obviously, the coordinator can manage threads doing very different things.
 They don't have to be all the same as in the example above.
 The coordinator also has support to capture and report exceptions.
-See the @{tf.train.Coordinator} documentation for more details.
+See the `tf.train.Coordinator` documentation for more details.

 ## QueueRunner